 We found 4 interventional pain specialists who accept Medicare near Barrington, NH.

-Dr. Asteghik Hacobian is an anesthesiology and interventional pain medicine specialist in Barrington, NH.
-Dr. Hacobian honors Medicaid and Medicare insurance.
-She attended medical school at Boston University School of Medicine.
-She completed her residency training at Beth Israel Deaconess Medical Center.
-Dr. Hacobian has received the following distinctions: Cum Laude Ba Boston University; Galousle Gulbenkian Scholarship; and Certificate Of Appreciation From Sidney Farber.
-She has an open panel.
+Dr. Asteghik Hacobian is a specialist in anesthesiology and interventional pain medicine.
+She works in Barrington, NH.
+After completing medical school at Boston University School of Medicine, she performed her residency at Beth Israel Deaconess Medical Center.
+Dr. Hacobian is in-network for Medicaid and Medicare insurance.
+Awards and/or distinctions she has received include Cum Laude Ba Boston University; Galousle Gulbenkian Scholarship; and Certificate Of Appreciation From Sidney Farber.
+Her practice is open to new patients.

-Dr. George Lantz sees patients in Barrington, NH.
-His medical specialties are anesthesiology and interventional pain medicine.
-He is a graduate of Midwestern University, Chicago College of Osteopathic Medicine.
-His training includes a residency program at Beth Israel Deaconess Medical Center.
-Dr. Lantz is an in-network provider for Medicare insurance.
+Dr. George Lantz's medical specialty is anesthesiology and interventional pain medicine.
+He graduated from Midwestern University, Chicago College of Osteopathic Medicine and then he performed his residency at Beth Israel Deaconess Medical Center.
+Dr. Lantz accepts Medicare insurance.

 Conditions / Treatments

 Medicare Patient Conditions